rdegges/rdegges-blog/articles/2010/what-i-do-at-work.md

-% What I Do At Work
+Title: What I Do At Work
-%
+Date: 2010-08-15 07:00
-%
+Author: Randall Degges

-# What I Do At Work
+Tags: programming, asterisk, life

 I realized yesterday, while finishing my website’s move to Posterous, that I haven’t actually written a post about my new job, what I do, and how I do it.